Administration

 Principal's Newsletter

 The month of March has so many wonderful things in store for NPI.
 Spring officially begins in March, and we are definitely looking forward to the amazing spring weather that is to come!
 As you watch the flowers bloom and the mercury in the thermometers rise, please take a few moments to enjoy the fresh spring air and reflect on the many blessings that life brings your way.
-We, at NPI, are tremendously blessed by being a part of your children’s lives and education.
+We, at NPI, are tremendously blessed by being a part of your children’s lives and educational journeys.
 Thank you for sharing them with us and for your continual support and assistance!

-Our students and staff will have the week of March 13th – 17th off for Spring Break.
+Our students and staff will have the week of March 16th – 20th off for Spring Break.
 I would like to encourage each family to enjoy spending some quality time together relaxing, reading, and engaging in activities that will bring delight.

 Have a marvelous March, and may your luck and good fortune abound!